sucodev/Move.it/Readme.md

 Released in 2020 :closed_book: License

-Made with love by [Rafael Goulart](https://github.com/RafaelGoulartB) 🚀.
+Made with love by [Marcos Del Valle](https://github.com/sucodev) 🚀.
 This project is under the [MIT license](./LICENSE).